 We are in stay at home mode and cooking from the pantry and freezer is going to become the new norm.

 Our friend Elle gave us this Yotam Ottolenghi recipe, and now having made it ourselves we know why she passed the recipe on.
-It’s made from pantry ingredients and It’s delicious and easy, and going into winter we can see that there will be a lot of soup made and eaten.
+It’s made from pantry ingredients, it’s delicious and easy, and going into Winter we know there will be a lot of soup made, and eaten.

 If you’ve got dried lentils, a tin of coconut milk and canned tomatoes in your pantry you’re pretty much on your way to making this tasty, warming and healthy soup.

 Seriously, this soup couldn’t be easier to make.
 Grate some ginger, chop an onion, crush some garlic and open a couple of cans.
 Too easy!